-Our pupils have severe, complex and/or profound needs, including autism, and as such have a range of different starting points.
+Manor Mead School is a Surrey maintained Primary school with sites in Shepperton and Virginia Water.
+Our pupils have severe, complex and/or profound needs, including autism and Complex Social and Communication Needs (CSCN).
+As such they have a range of different starting points.
 Their complex needs have a significant impact on their development, especially the way that they are able to develop their long-term memory, understand knowledge and generalise skills.
-Our curriculum takes account of our pupil’s individual needs, best supports them to reach their individual potential, and prepares them for adult life.
+Our curriculum takes account of our pupil’s individual needs, best supports them to reach their individual potential, and prepares them for the next stages in their education and life.

 Manor Mead school is committed to

 - providing every pupil regardless of their disability, with the opportunity to succeed and thrive